rackerlabs/support-how-to/content/how-to/exchange/manually-configure-mac-mail-for-email-hosted-on-exchange-2010/index.md

     {{<image src="MM102.png" alt="" title="">}}

-    - If your Autodiscover CNAME record is set correctly, Mac Mail automatically pulls the correct server settings for you.
+    - If your **Autodiscover CNAME** record is setup, Mac Mail automatically pulls the correct server settings for you.
 Skip to Step 6.
-    - If the Autodiscover CNAME record is not set correctly, you can set up the account manually.
+    - If the **Autodiscover CNAME** record is not setup, you can set up the account manually.
 Continue to Step 5.

 5. Enter the following information and click **Continue**:
     - **Description** - Enter a descriptive name for your mail account (for